psychemedia/storytelling-notes/hand-of-glory.md

 ```

-A few years later, tales of the hand of glory is still filling column inches, as in the *Stockton Herald* in 1891:
+A few years later, tales of the hand of glory are still filling column inches, as in the *Stockton Herald* in 1891:

 ```{admonition} The Hand of Glory, Stockton Herald, 1891
 :class: dropdown